SivadineshPonrajan/nerf_bridge/README.md

 ## Running and Configuring NerfBridge
 The design and configuration of NerfBridge is heavily inspired by Nerfstudio, and our recommendation is to become familiar with how that repository works before jumping into training NeRFs online with ROS.

 Nerfstudio needs three key sources of data to train a NeRF: (1) color images, (2) camera poses corresponding to the color images, and (3) a camera model matching that of the camera that is being used.
 NerfBridge expects that (1) and (2) are published to corresponding ROS Image and StampedPose topics, and that the names of these topics as well as (3) are provided in a JSON configuration file when the bridge is launched.
-A sample NerfBridge configuration JSON is provided in the root of the repository, ``nsros_config_sample.json``.
+A sample NerfBridge configuration JSON is provided in the root of the repository, ``iphone.json``.
 We recommend using the [``camera_calibration``](http://wiki.ros.org/camera_calibration) package to determine the camera model parameters.

-Configuring the functionality of NerfBridge is done through the Nerfstudio configuration system, and information about the various settings can be found through the usual addition of the ``-h`` argument added to the launch script ``ros_train.py``.
+Configuring the functionality of NerfBridge is done through the Nerfstudio configuration system, and information about the various settings can be found through the command ``ns-train -h``.
 However, since this returns the configurable settings for both Nerfstudio and NerfBridge we provide a brief outline of the NerfBridge specific settings below.

 | Option | Description | Default Setting |
 | :----- | :--------- | :-----: |